EtainUpton/52446-Fundamentals-of-Data-Analysis---Assignment-2018/README.md

 # Instructions for this assignment;

 # Minimum standard:
-A git repository containing a README, a gitignore file & a Jupyter notebook.
+A git repository containing a README, a gitignore file & a Jupyter notebook (my notebook which is available in this reporitory: *Jupyter Notebook - contains information on Anscombe's quartet dataset..ipynb*).

 When I created the repository in github I ensured I added a README & a gitignore.